Overview and key figures

 Crafts

-Fair pay in the design profession, as in many other creative professions, is not yet always on the agenda.
-A large number of designers are self-employed, others are employed by a design agency, and a third group works as employees within companies, (semi-)public organisations or social organisations where design is not the main activity.
-In all these different constructions of the profession, the question of what constitutes fair and appropriate remuneration for designers comes into play (Arnoldus et al. 2022).
-Also, the government's ARVODI (General Government Procurement Terms and Conditions for Services), for example, is not well aligned with the
+Fair pay and fair practice are not always an issue in the professional group of designers and designers, just like in many other creative professional groups.
+A large number of designers are self-employed, others are employed by a design agency, and a third group works as an employee in companies, (semi-)public organizations or social organizations where design is not the main activity.
+In all these different constructions of the profession, the question arises as to what a fair and appropriate reward is for designers (Arnoldus et al. 2022).
+The government, for example, has also ARVODI (General Government Purchasing Conditions for Services) not properly aligned with the

 What else do we want to know about the Design domain?